On the wave turbulence theory for a stochastic KdV type equation: Introduction

 To conclude this part of the introduction, we would like to remark that a first version of our result was announced via various talks of the authors and a first draft of the manuscript was circulating among some selected researchers for feedback since December 2020.
 As we were finalizing our manuscript based on the feedbacks received, being unaware of the full content of our manuscript, Deng and Hani posted a deep work \cite{deng2021full}, in which the kinetic time limit was also reached for the cubic NLS equation in the continuum setting.
 While the approach of \cite{deng2021full} is based on the expansion of the solution, our approach involves the Liouville equation of the density function\footnote{This is similar to what has been done often in the physical literature (see \cite{akhiezer2013methods,reichl2016modern}).}.
-We remark here that the Liouville equation indeed plays a very important role in statistical physics, it deserves a deep investigation, yielding the fruitful connection to optimal transport theory.
-This connection could potentially bring new scientific discoveries and new and interesting points of view to the field.
 As discussed above, the Schr\"odinger dispersion relation in the continuum setting has very different challenges and difficulties in comparison with the ZK dispersion relation in the lattice setting.
 Moreover, the kinetic limit of Deng and Hani is obtained via the assumption that the smallness of the nonlinearity $\lambda$ depends on the size of the domain of the dispersive equation, while our kinetic limit holds when $\lambda$ is kept independent of the size of the domain.
 Hence, the two definitions of the kinetic limits of the two results, obtained at the same time, give quite broad ranges of parameters at which one could obtain wave kinetic equations.
 Moreover, in \cite{ampatzoglou2021derivation}, a derivation of the inhomogeneous 4-wave kinetic equations in limits close to the kinetic time from the quadratic NLS equation has been provided.
-Finally, we want to mention that we recently learned \cite{LukkarinenVuoksenmaa} about a remarkable and highly important new work of Lukkarinen and Vuoksenmaa for the NLS equation in the lattice setting.
-In this work, the desirable derivation of the homogeneous 4-wave kinetic equation has been provided under the condition that $\lambda$ is independent of the size of the domain and the noise is not needed.
-As discussed above, for the cubic NLS, such a general result is expected, while a similar result for the lattice ZK equation is unlikely to happen without the help of the noise due to the singularities of the dispersion relation.
-The combination of the two derivations of the wave kinetic equations for the lattice ZK and the lattice NLS equations gives a nice picture of how sensitive the kinetic descriptions are with respect to the behaviors of the dispersion relations.
+Finally, we want to mention the breakthrough new work of Lukkarinen and Vuoksenmaa \cite{LukkarinenVuoksenmaa} for the NLS equation in the lattice setting based on the powerful tool of the cumulant expansion.
+In this highly important work, the desirable derivation of the homogeneous 4-wave kinetic equation has been provided under the condition that $\lambda$ is independent of the size of the domain and the noise is not needed.

 In the next section, we are going to introduce the framework for our problem, the complete statement of the main theorem and remarks on the main result.